Insurance

 Before Hospitalisation/Surgery Authorisation

-• Surname and name of the person who must perform the service;
+• Surname and name of the patient;

-• Date of the service.
+• Date of the requested service.

-• Prescription for the service to be performed
+• Prescription for the service to be performed;

-• Diagnosis
+• Diagnosis;

-• Medical certificate certifying the hospital service to be performed
+• Medical documentation certifying the performed services;

 Contact Us